snap-one/docs-driverworks-fundamentals/source/includes/6_Understanding .c4z Drivers/_2-IDENTIFYINGC4ZDRIVER.md

 ## Identifying a .c4z Driver

-The ability to specify a unique driver identification image and instructional text can be defined in the `\<config\>` section of your .c4z driver.
+The ability to specify a unique driver identification image and instructional text can be defined in the `<config>` XML section of your .c4z driver.

 ```xml
 <devicedata>